+Which breed is your favorite out of the Boston Terrier vs Pug?
 Boston Terriers and Pugs are both enjoying a surge in popularity as small, friendly companion dogs.

-Choosing between a Boston Terrier vs Pug isn’t just a matter of comparing looks and personalities.
+But, choosing between a Boston Terrier vs Pug isn’t just a matter of comparing looks and personalities.

 Boston Terrier Vs Pug